The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Introduction

-Bravyi, Bessen, and Terhal~\cite{BDOT06} demonstrated that the \sc{$k$-Local Stoquastic Hamiltonian} problem is \clw{StoqMA}{complete} for $k \geq 2$.
-This result was achieved using a circuit-to-Hamiltonian construction similar to the original Feynman-Kitaev framework~\cite{KSV02}, showing that locality beyond two does not affect the problem's complexity.
+Bravyi, Bessen, and Terhal~\cite{BBT06} demonstrated that the \sc{$k$-Local Stoquastic Hamiltonian} problem is \clw{StoqMA}{complete} for $k \geq 2$.
+This was established via a circuit-to-Hamiltonian construction, similar to the original Feynman-Kitaev framework~\cite{KSV02}, showing that locality beyond two does not affect the problem's complexity.
 Additionally, it was also shown that the \sc{$2$-Local Stoquastic Hamiltonian} problem is \clw{MA}{hard}, further supporting the connection between stoquasticity and classical complexity classes~\cite{BDOT06}.

 In this work, we consider $2$-local stoquastic (qubit) Hamiltonians constrained to 2D regular lattices.
 This natural geometric constraint is often used for modelling physical systems, such as the Heisenberg model on a square lattice~\cite{SV09,PM17}.
-We show the \clw{MA}{hardness} and \clw{StoqMA}{completeness} persist even under these geometrical restrictions in qubit systems.
-This is achieved through a perturbative gadget construction that allows for locality reductions, while preserving stoquasticity.
-Our work extends existing techniques, particularly those from Ref.~\cite{OT08} and Ref.~\cite{BDOT06}, to enable the subdivision of interaction edges while maintaining the locality of interactions.
+We show the \clw{MA}{hardness} and \clw{StoqMA}{completeness} persist even under these geometric restrictions in qubit systems.
+We establish this through perturbative gadget constructions (via Schrieffer-Wolff transformations) that allow for locality reductions, while preserving stoquasticity.
+The existing gadget constructions of Ref.~\cite{OT08} enable subdivision of interactions, but do not preserve stoquasticity when applied verbatim.
+We extend the techniques of Refs.~\cite{OT08,BDOT06,BBT06} to subdivide interaction edges while maintaining locality and term-wise stoquasticity of the resulting Hamiltonian.
+We accomplish this by identifying an appropriate basis representation for $2$-local stoquastic Hamiltonians and constructing perturbative gadgets that respect this structure.
+Our results hold for local term-wise stoquastic Hamiltonians on qubit systems.
 This approach not only expands the scope of stoquastic gadget constructions but also provides new insights into the complexity of local stoquastic Hamiltonians on lattice geometries.

-We discuss a parent stoquastic Pauli Hamiltonian that is naturally \clw{StoqMA}{complete}.
+We identify a parent stoquastic Pauli Hamiltonian that is naturally \clw{StoqMA}{complete}.
 This Hamiltonian is defined by a term-wise stoquastic construction where each term represents a $2$-local Pauli interaction.
 A notable restriction of this class is the transverse-field Ising model~\cite{BH16, PM17}, making it a candidate for complexity reductions.
 Although certain restrictions of this Hamiltonian are known to be contained in \cl{StoqMA}, it remains an open question whether these are \clw{StoqMA}{complete}.
-Answering this problem could be approached through careful gadget constructions.
+Careful gadget constructions may resolve this question.